BTS Skytrain: Ridership

 The first years of operations saw limited ridership.
 The line had few direct ramps into malls and lacked escalators.
 Little by little, while escalators were installed and side bridges added, patronage increased.
 The opening of Siam Paragon Mall in 2004, at the time Thailand's most luxurious mall, boosted crowds at the system's central Siam station.
 The redevelopment of the Ratchaprasong and Siam districts as well as new "skywalks" fostered growing accessibility.

 Ridership grew steadily with incremental expansion of the lines, and at peak hour, the trains sometimes depart without being able to take all waiting passengers.
 Average daily ridership first surpassed 200,000 in June 2001, 300,000 in November 2003, 400,000 in March 2006, 500,000 in August 2011, 600,000 in August 2013 and 700,000 in November 2017.
+Ridership decreased significantly during the COVID-19 pandemic in Thailand.

+From 25 January to 31 January 2025, Prime Minister Paetongtarn Shinawatra has implemented a policy of free public transportation in Bangkok for one week.
+This measure aims to address the worsening air pollution caused by surging dust levels across all districts of the capital.